rixiobarrios/aws-s3-setup-guide/README.md

 1. When complete, click `download .csv file` and save the CSV to this repository.(this is the only time you'll be able to see your access key, but you can generate a new one anytime and are encouraged to rotate them frequently)
-1. Click `Download Credentials`.
-1. Save the file `credentials.csv` to this repository.
 1. Click `Close`
 1. Click on the newly created user.
 1. Copy the `User ARN` _(Amazon Resource Name)_ at the top of the page and save it in [arn.txt](arn.txt).